dmartinezphd/dmartinezphd.github.io/README2.md

 layout: page
 ---

-## about me

-Hola, it's me, Daniel.
+## Hola, it's me, Daniel.

 ![Picture of ME](assets/images/profile.jpg)

+I guess you can call me a recovering academic with a passion for research and writing about environmental science, technology, and data analysis.
 ## Features

  - supports dark mode on macOS Mojave